 AUV navigation crucial system usefulness to USCG led decisions.
-LRAUV multiple modes of navigation to mitigate complex environmental conditions and changing scenarios to include:
+LRAUV has multiple modes of navigation to mitigate complex environmental conditions and changing scenarios to include:

 A GPS system built into the Tethys antenna will routinely obtain GPS fixes when the vehicle surfaces.
 If surfacing is not possible Arctic buoys can provide ground-truthing via acoustics;